ncassereau-idris/lm-evaluation-harness/README.md

 ## Using Deepspeed Inference

 This feature was added to support the use of Deepspeed Inference on Jean Zay supercomputer.
 It is not tested on other platforms.
 It was also only implemented for BLOOM Models.
 To use it, you need to install Deepspeed Inference.
-It can be activated by passing `use_accelerate=True` and `dtype=float16` to the `--model_args` flag, respectively
+It can be activated by passing `use_deepspeed=True` and `dtype=float16` to the `--model_args` flag, respectively

 ```bash
 deepspeed --num_gpus 8 main.py \